 Certain types of ventilation products can be noisy.
 This may present a problem depending on how often it’s switched on, as some products operate 24/7.
 If noise is a factor (such as if you have a baby in the home or have neighbours close by), you can opt for a quieter system.

-Where will the ventilation unit be kept?
-It’s quite common for products such as extractor fans to be installed above a room.
+Where will you keep the ventilation unit?
+It’s quite common for people to install products such as extractor fans above a room.
 If suitable space is not available (such as in an apartment) consulting with an expert installer may provide alternative solutions.
-The system has to be properly placed to be effective.
+You have to place the system properly for it to be effective.

 For homeowners who want to improve energy efficiency, balanced whole-house ventilation with heat recovery is a good option.
 You’ll also want to make sure you aren’t dealing with drafts.